Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 ### Inverse Projection
  The purpose of inverse projection is to visit each screen pixel within a triangle exactly once, casting a ray straight back to determine where it hits the texture, to determine the color of the pixel.

  This gets rid of the overdraw problem, but introduces a new challenge.
 There is no way around needing to unproject at each and every pixel.
-As in requiring the same expensive divisions.
+As in requiring expensive divisions.

 ### Projected Z is non-linear
  To get the terminology clear, a "screen" is the two dimensional pixel grid that comprises what you see on your monitor.
 So the projection equation takes a 3D point and places it on the 2D screen.